BHM-Bob/BA_PY/README.md

 ##### plot
 1. pro_bar_data: func to calcu bar data as mean value and SE value
+2. pro_bar_data_R: wrapper to calcu bar data by a usr-define func to process value
-2. sort_df_factors: func
+3. sort_df_factors: func
-3. plot_bar: func to create a stack bar plot with hue style
+4. plot_bar: func to create a stack bar plot with hue style
-4. get_df_data: func to make extracting data from dataFrame more easily based on df.loc
+5. get_df_data: func to make extracting data from dataFrame more easily based on df.loc
-5. plot_positional_hue: wrapper to create a pos-y plot with hue style
+6. plot_positional_hue: wrapper to create a pos-y plot with hue style

 ##### web